 Resting, immobilizing or exercising the hand and wrist can help relieve pain.

 If the nerve is pinched or compressed, surgery may be able to release the nerve and restore functionality, depending on the severity of damage and how long the nerve was compressed.

-If you are experience pain and symptoms associated with nerve damage, contact us to schedule an appointment with our orthopedic specialists to learn more about your treatment options.
+If you are experiencing pain and symptoms associated with nerve damage, contact us to schedule an appointment with our orthopedic specialists to learn more about your treatment options.